 will not face each other in the first round.
 The top eight seeded

-players will not face each other in the first round, but will
+players will not face each other in the first two rounds.
+Otherwise,

 Hannibal: Rome vs. Carthage (HRC) GM: Stuart K. Tucker